Steve Jarratt

-As Group Senior Editor at Future Publishing he oversaw existing titles like SFX, Practical Classics, 3D World and Official Xbox Magazine.
+As Group Senior Editor at Future Publishing, he oversaw existing titles like SFX, Practical Classics, 3D World and Official Xbox Magazine.
 He won the Games Media Legend award at the 2008 Games Media Awards but left Future Publishing in 2011.
 He went on to work for a small digital publisher in Bristol.

+Jarratt listed Elite, GoldenEye 007, The Legend of Zelda: Ocarina of Time, Mercenary, Ridge Racer, Street Fighter II for the Super Nintendo Entertainment System, Super Mario World, Tetris for the Game Boy, Tomb Raider, and XCOM as his favorite games in 2000.